-The probe is partnered after selecting the "multiple probe mode setting" and choosing the "mode on" option. (for more information, see page 4.4, "Changing the probe settings").
+The probe to be partnered is partnered after selecting the multiple probe mode setting and choosing the "mode on" option. (for more information, see page 4.6, "Changing the probe settings").

 There is no limit to the number of probes that can be used with a single RMI or RMI-Q so long as they all have the same "mode on" colour choice.
-All RMP600 probes are factory set to "mode off".
+All RMP400 probes are factory set to "mode off".